Associate and Full Membership Requirements

 Dog Behaviour is primarily a vocation.
 At the CFBA we are proud of our members being practically skilled in all forms of dog behaviour and training.
 Therefore we welcome applications from all; giving preference to those with a proven record of success and excellence in the field of dog behaviour and training and species (canine) specific qualifications.

-Persons, when applying, are deemed to have agreed to the Code of Practice which may be amended from time to time.
+Persons, when applying, are deemed to have agreed to the Code of Ethics which may be amended from time to time.

 Typically, there are 3 stages in the CFBA application process.